 A psycho-analytic study of the roles of Creator, Challenger and Coach as they pertain to Financial Planning

-As Financial Planners we at Sheil Insurance and Financial Services have had to become students of human behaviour.
+As a Financial Planner I have had to become a student of human behaviour.
 What follows is a detailed study of the psychology of transactional analysis and the so called Karpman Drama Triangle with specific reference to the ways in which the various roles and interactions play on one another and influence the ways in which we buy, sell and plan for our financial futures.
-This is a bit of a departure from what we normally publish in this space so please forgive both the length and depth of this post.
-As a Financial Planner and self-styled financial life-coach I feel it is important for clients to understand the interplay of personal psychology in the work we do here.
+This is a bit of a departure from what I normally publish in this space so please forgive both the length and depth of this post.
+As a Financial Planner and self-styled financial life-coach I feel it is important for clients to understand the interplay of personal psychology in the work I do here.
 I will return to a more personal, practical and hopefully shorter post on Saturday.

 The novel, written by Jacquelin Susann and published in 1966 tells the story of three relatively unknown actresses who meet and work together in New York City.
 The story tracks their careers over a 20 year period of highs, and lows fueled by poor choices, toxic relationships and substance abuse.
 After Karpman explained the story and the triangular interplay of the characters to Berne a whole new school of psycho-therapy, based on human interaction was born.